“N739 per litre”: Man buys petrol after Dangote’s announcement, shares receipt

 Dangote refinery sets new petrol price

-Meanwhile, Legit.ng recently reported that Dangote Petroleum Refinery has set a new petrol price of N739 per litre at its partner filling stations.
-This comes after the refinery lowered its own price to N699 per litre.
+Meanwhile, Legit.ng recently reported that Dangote PetroleDum Refinery set a new petrol price of N739 per litre at its partner filling stations.
+This came after the refinery lowered its own price to N699 per litre.

 Source: Legit.ng